pantheon-systems/documentation/source/content/guides/terminus/01-introduction.md

 ## Terminus Features

-Terminus is a powerful tool that allows you:
+Terminus is a powerful tool that allows you to:

 - Create a new site
 - Create and delete Multidev environments